luiscoco/EF10_Other_query_improvements/README.md

 ![image](https://github.com/user-attachments/assets/fe0a18c5-c165-4972-9c6e-e92e8ed4c0c2)

-We leave the Security options as t

-We press on the Review and Create
+We leave the default values in the rest of options and finally we press the Create button

 ## 2. Connect to SQL Server with SSMS